Bridging the Gap Between Scientific Laws Derived by AI Systems and Canonical Knowledge via Abductive Inference with AI-Noether: Abstract

 \section{Abstract}

-A core goal in modern science is to harness recent advances in AI and computer processing to automate and accelerate the scientific method.
-Symbolic regression can fit interpretable models to data, but these models often sit outside established theory.
-Recent systems (e.g., AI Descartes, AI Hilbert) enforce derivability from prior axioms.
-However, sometimes new data and associated hypotheses derived from data are not consistent with existing theory because the existing theory is incomplete or incorrect.
-Automating abductive inference to close this gap remains open.
-We propose a solution: an algebraic geometry-based system that, given an incomplete axiom system and a hypothesis that it cannot explain, automatically generates a minimal set of missing axioms that suffices to derive the axiom, as long as axioms and hypotheses are expressible as polynomial equations.
-We formally establish necessary and sufficient conditions for the successful retrieval of such axioms.
-We illustrate the efficacy of our approach by demonstrating its ability to explain Kepler's third law and a few other laws, even when key axioms are absent.
+Advances in AI have shown great potential in contributing to the acceleration of scientific discovery.
+Symbolic regression can fit interpretable models to data, but these models are not necessarily derivable from established theory.
+Recent systems (e.g., AI-Descartes, AI-Hilbert) enforce derivability from prior knowledge.
+However, when existing theories are incomplete or incorrect, these machine-generated hypotheses may fall outside the theoretical scope.
+Automatically finding corrections to axiom systems to close this gap remains a central challenge in scientific discovery.
+We propose a solution: an open-source algebraic geometry-based system that, given an incomplete axiom system expressible as polynomials and a hypothesis that the axioms cannot derive, generates a minimal set of candidate axioms that, when added to the theory, provably derive the (possibly noisy) hypothesis.
+We illustrate the efficacy of our approach by showing that it can reconstruct key axioms required to derive the carrier-resolved photo-Hall effect, Einstein's relativistic laws, and several other laws.